Saseekazmi/blog/cltsnm0db000h0akz5f1k2anz.md

 2. I created a new redirect route ([www.saseek.com/redirect](http://www.saseek.com/redirect)) and added it to the allowed logout URL for the application in the Auth0 dashboard.

-3. Auth0 will redirect users to the new redirect page upon successful logout and check whether the cookie is present on their browser.
+3. Auth0 will redirect users to the new redirect page upon successful logout and check whether the cookie is on their browser.

 4. If the cookie is present, users will be redirected to the URL stored in that cookie and that cookie will be destroyed.